-Bain Investor and Pfizer have significant influence over us.
+Bain Investor and Pfizer have significant influence over us, and may have interests different from yours.

-As of March 31, 2022, Bain Investor and Pfizer own, collectively, approximately 59.4% of the outstanding shares of our common stock.
+As of September 30, 2023, Bain Investor and Pfizer own, collectively, approximately 55.6% of the outstanding shares of our common stock.
 Furthermore, so long as they own certain specified amounts of our equity securities, Bain Investor and Pfizer have certain rights to nominate our directors.
 As long as such entities each own or control a significant percentage of outstanding voting power, they will have the ability to strongly influence all corporate actions requiring stockholder approval, including the election and removal of directors and the size of our board of directors, any amendment of our certificate of incorporation or bylaws, or the approval of any merger or other significant corporate transaction, including a sale of substantially all of our assets.
 Some or all of these entities may have interests different than yours.
 For example, because these entities acquired their shares at prices substantially below the price at which other stockholders may have purchased shares or have held their shares for a longer period, they may be more interested in selling our company to an acquirer than other investors or they may want us to pursue strategies that deviate from the interests of other stockholders.